LunarClient/Apollo/README.md

 ## Examples

-An example plugin can be compiled which provides a variety of commands that allows you to try different features Apollo provides.
+An example plugin can be compiled to provide a variety of commands that allow you to try different features Apollo provides.
 When compiled the output jar can be found in the directory `bukkit/example/build/libs`.

 ## Contributing